ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 Biography
 =====
 Ziwei Zhang is currently an associate professor at Beihang University.
-He received his Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2021.
+He received his B.S. from Mathematics and Physics and Ph.D. from the Department of Computer Science and Technology, Tsinghua University, in 2016 and 2021, respectively.
 His current research interests focus on graph machine learning, including graph neural network (GNN), graph out-of-distribution generalization, and automated graph learning.
 He is also interested in exploring graph foundation models and applying graph machine learning into AI4Science, particularly bioinformatics.
-He has published over 40 papers in prestigious conferences and journals, including ICML, NeurIPS, KDD, AAAI, IJCAI, and TKDE.
+He has published over 40 papers in prestigious conferences and journals, including ICML, NeurIPS, KDD, ICLR, CVPR, AAAI, IJCAI, and TKDE.

 Publications
 =====